Russell Tovey

-Russell George Tovey (born 14 November 1981) is a British actor.
+Russell George Tovey (born 14 November 1981) is an English actor.
 He is best known for playing the role of werewolf George Sands in the BBC's supernatural comedy-drama Being Human, Rudge in both the stage and film versions of The History Boys, Steve in the BBC Three sitcom Him & Her, Kevin Matheson in the HBO original series Looking and its subsequent series finale television film Looking: The Movie, and Patrick Read in American Horror Story: NYC.

 Early life

-Tovey was born on 14 November 1981 in Billericay, Essex.
-He is the younger of two sons of Carole (née Webb) and George Tovey, who ran a Romford-based coach service taking passengers from Essex to Gatwick Airport.
-Tovey has an older brother, Daniel.
+Tovey was born on 14 November 1981 in Billericay, Essex to Carole.
+A. (née Haynes) and George.
+F. Tovey, who ran a Romford-based coach service taking passengers from Essex to Gatwick Airport.
+Tovey has an older brother, Daniel Peter Tovey.
 He attended Harold Court School in Harold Wood and Shenfield High School.

 Tovey noted that as a boy he "was an avid collector of various things and prone to participating in fads."
 His parents supported his efforts, taking him to archaeological digs and museums, buying him a metal detector and going to conventions for mineralogists.
 For a time he wanted to be a history teacher, but after seeing Dead Poets Society, The Goonies, and Stand By Me he decided to be an actor.
-For a time during his teens he worked as a kitchen assistant in Billericay's King's Head pub.